 A defendant may be liable for truck accident injuries if the negligence of the company or a driver caused the crash.
 In the past, trucking companies avoided liability by leasing vehicles and hiring independent contractors.
 Through these actions, the company did not technically own anything or employ its drivers.
 The law has cracked down on trucking companies and made them liable for any accident involving the company.

-After any accident involving a large truck, victims should discuss what happened with an accident lawyer in Kansas City.
-An attorney can help accident victims sort through the elements of the case and decide whether or not they have grounds to sue.
+After any accident involving a large truck, victims should discuss what happened with a Kansas City personal injury lawyer.
+An attorney well versed in these cases can help accident victims sort through the elements of the case and decide whether or not they have grounds to sue.
 To bring a claim against a truck driver and/or company, the plaintiff must display these main elements:

 - Duty of care.
 The defendant owed the plaintiff a duty of care, such as the driver’s duty to abide by roadway rules, or the company’s duty to make sure its fleet is safe for the road.